 Twitter is one of the most popular sites in the world, and the more popular it becomes the more important it is for you to know Twitter security tips to keep your account safe.

-but it’s also a hotbed of spammers and hackers who are eager to social engineer their way into your account — and wreak havoc on more than just your Twitter feed.
+The reason for this is because Twitter is also a hotbed of spammers and hackers who are eager to social engineer their way into your account, and wreak havoc on more than just your Twitter feed.

 As your Twitter account grows and you get more followers it is a regular occurrence to notice that password reset requests happen more frequently.

 Often times these password resets are from people trying to hack your account.

 The good news is you don’t have to fall victim to a hacker.